ecohealthalliance/predict-behav-report/README.md

    -   All figures can be found in their associated folder within the outputs folder

    -   Note: if you selected TRUE for run_lasso <- TRUE (step 8), the lasso will run at this time (and may take a long time)

+**NOTE**
+If you highlight and run the entire user-inputs.R script (AND have entered download_fresh <- TRUE), you may receive the following repeated message in the console:
+Enter an item from the menu, or 0 to exit
+Selection:
+-   Respond that you do not want to download the missing EIDITH tables, by entering '2' in the console next to "Selection:".

 *Additional Information*
 Every time the illness_outcomes, heatmap_taxa_outcomes, and/or tabular_lasso_taxa_outcomes are changed in the user-inputs.R script, new Tabular reports, Heatmap reports, and Lasso reports are generated in the outputs/reports folder.
 Unless you change the country of analysis, the Summary report and Sitemaps report will remain the same.

 **APPENDIX**